JannyHW/JannyHW/README.md

-### Hi there 👋 I'm Janny.
+### Hi there 👋 I'm Janny, a passionate Web Developer 🚀.

 Here are a few things about me:

-- 🔭 I’m currently working on my freelance.
+- 🔭 I’m currently working on something cool 😉;.

 - 🌱 I’m currently learning UX Design.